The Artist Life: SMALL STUDIO, BIG CREATIVITY (why a smaller studio might be the best thing for your art practice!)

 And it's a visual marker of the faithfulness of one of His amazing servants doing – and modeling it so well to so many – what he’s called to do.
 I would be remiss to do otherwise, so please allow me this opportunity to honor you, Matt, and say “thank you” to you and Tanya both.
 You do it with such passion, authenticity, laughter, whole-heartedness, generosity, and good ol' Southern grit.
 My life has been transformed in ways I could never have imagined in just four short years, and my heart is forever grateful!

-PS: And like every well-trained mentee / businessperson … here’s a link to the Summit so you can check it out 🇬🇧:
+Like every well-trained mentee / businessperson … here’s a link to the course from the Summit, now available as a stand-alone course.
+Please check it out!

 diary of a courageous creator, part three ♡